Historical UK Inflation

-Inflation has reduced the value of money.
-Rising prices means money buys less than it used to.
+Inflation means an increase in the general price level and has the effect of reducing the value of money.
+Rising prices mean money buys less than it used to.
 See: Definition of Inflation

 Inflation since 1860